junxit/us-congress-bills-115/metadata.md

 - 2017-07-14 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-07-14 — The previous question was ordered pursuant to the rule.
 - 2017-07-14 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-07-18 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 175.